 2. Leakage in Air Shocks

-Air shocks that are leaky will have air leak out, resulting in the failure of ECU to detect the setting of shocks, then making the air compressor run so that the positions can be adjusted.
+Leaky air shocks will have air leak out, failing ECU to detect the setting of shocks, then making the air compressor run so that the positions can be adjusted.

 The compressor may be asked to turn more often, based on the severity of a leak.
 If enough heat goes to the system, the internal seals of the compressor or the compressor may even get broken, causing the compressor to become bad and requiring replacement with a reconditioning kit with new seals and pistons or a new compressor.